Sucharit Bhakdi: Political activism, antisemitism

-In 2021, Bhakdi was a founder of the new German political party dieBasis, which emerged out of the "Querdenken" political movement, standing as a candidate in the 2021 German federal election in North Rhine-Westphalia.
+In 2021, Bhakdi was a founder of the new German political party dieBasis, which emerged from the "Querdenken" political movement, standing as a candidate in the 2021 German federal election in North Rhine-Westphalia.
 In April 2021, the antisemitism commissioner for the state of Baden-Württemberg identified the Querdenken movement as providing space for antisemitic conspiracy theories, noting that Bhakdi singled out the German-Jewish minister of education in Schleswig-Holstein, Karin Prien, as "poisoning our children with CO2".

 In a video released as part of his campaign, Bhakdi articulated antisemitic views, saying Israel is "even worse" than Nazi Germany, adding that "that’s the bad thing about Jews: They learn well...There is no people that learns better than they do.
 But they have now learned the evil — and implemented it.
 That is why Israel is now...a living hell".
-The Austrian publisher of three of Bhakdi’s books on the pandemic, Goldegg Verlag, said that it was severing ties with the author.
+The Austrian publisher of three of Bhakdi's books on the pandemic, Goldegg Verlag, said that it was severing ties with the author.
 Bhakdi was criticised by antisemitism commissioners for the states of Berlin and Baden-Württemberg.